Make a Dangerous Driver Pay What’s Fair

 Drunk driving crashes happen every day in America.
 You need a DUI accident attorney who understands the special circumstances involved when a drunk driver hits you—and protects your rights under the law.

-What You Should Do After a Wreck with a Drunk Driver
+What You Should Do After an Accident with a Drunk Driver

 We know car crashes are frightening.
 Even if you’re a level-headed person, it can be hard to think clearly immediately afterward.

 You still need to get proper documentation, from the damage to your vehicle to the names and numbers of the parties involved.
-If you’re in a wreck with a drunk driver—or any wreck—here’s what you should do:
+If you’re in an accident with a drunk driver—or any accident—here’s what you should do:

 - Pause and take a deep breath or two.